patrikwm/KubernetesSubmissions/scripts/infrastructure/README.md

 **Requires:** Network must exist (run `00-1-create-network.sh` first)

-### 00-create-cluster.sh
+### 01-1-enable-ingress.sh (optional)
-Creates AKS cluster with:
-- **Region:** North Europe (required for ALB)
-- **Network:** Uses pre-created VNet and AKS subnet via `--vnet-subnet-id`
-- **Network Plugin:** Azure CNI (pods get IPs from subnet)
-- **Features:** OIDC Issuer, Workload Identity
-- **Nodes:** 3x Standard_B2s

-**Requires:** Network must exist (run `00-create-network.sh` first)
+Installs the NGINX ingress controller for scenarios where ALB is not required.
+- Deploys the ingress resources into the cluster.
+- Useful for local testing or lab scenarios.
+- Can be skipped when using Azure ALB.

 ### 02-1-enable-alb.sh

-Installs ALB Controller:
+Installs Azure Application Gateway for Containers (ALB) controller:
-- Creates managed identity
+- Creates and configures the managed identity.
-- Assigns **3 RBAC roles**:
+- Assigns RBAC roles on the managed resource group.
-  - Reader (on managed RG)
-  - AppGW Configuration Manager (on managed RG)
-  - Network Contributor (on ALB subnet - done in 02-2)
-- Sets up OIDC federation
+- Sets up OIDC federation for workload identity.
-- Installs Gateway API CRDs
+- Installs Gateway API CRDs and the ALB Helm chart (v1.7.12).
-- Installs Helm chart (v1.7.12)

 ### 02-2-create-alb.sh

 Configures ALB subnet permissions:
-- Verifies ALB subnet exists and is properly delegated
+- Verifies the ALB subnet exists and is properly delegated.
-- Assigns Network Contributor role on subnet to managed identity
+- Assigns the Network Contributor role on the subnet to the managed identity.
-- **Much simpler now** since network is pre-created
+- Outputs the subnet resource ID for use in Gateway manifests.

-**Requires:** Network created, ALB Controller installed
+**Requires:** Network created and ALB controller installed.

 ### verify-alb-setup.sh

-Checks:
-- ✓ Cluster in correct region
+Runs a series of checks to confirm the cluster is ready for Gateway deployments:
-- ✓ OIDC and Workload Identity enabled
+- Validates AKS region and feature flags (OIDC, Workload Identity).
-- ✓ Managed identity exists
+- Confirms the managed identity and RBAC assignments.
-- ✓ All RBAC roles assigned
-- ✓ ALB Controller pods running
+- Checks ALB controller pods and Gateway resources.
-- ✓ GatewayClass created
-- ✓ ALB subnet configured
+- Ensures the ALB subnet is properly configured.

 ## 📊 Network Architecture